Please be patient while we grow our content.

 A bear market and a bull market are terms used to describe the overall trends in the stock market:

 Both markets are part of the natural cycle of investing and can present different opportunities and risks depending on how investors approach them.
-Are you looking for ways to navigate or take advantage of these markets?

 An ETF (Exchange-Traded Fund) is an investment fund that is traded on stock exchanges, much like individual stocks.
 ETFs hold assets such as stocks, bonds, commodities, or a mixture of these.
 They are designed to track the performance of a specific index, sector, commodity, or other asset.